languagetool-org/languagetool-org.github.io/hunspell-support.md

 Sorting the suggestions by frequency of their usage is very useful to make our speller work in the expected way for the user.

-To include the frequency data, you can run our dictionary builder:
+To include the frequency data, you can run our dictionary builder like this:

     java -cp languagetool.jar org.languagetool.tools.SpellDictionaryBuilder -i dictionary.dump -info org/languagetool/resource/en/hunspell/en_US.info -freq en_us_wordlist.xml -o /tmp/output.dict